-24 FIXATION TESTING
+FIXATION TESTING

-The child's attention should be engaged using a developmentally appropriate target such as a toy, the examiner or caregiver's face, or a hand-held light.
+The child's attention should be engaged using a developmentally appropriate target such as a toy, the examiner's or caregiver's face, or a hand-held light.
 The ability of the child to gaze steadily at the target should be observed.
 The target should be moved horizontally and vertically, and the child's ability to follow the target should be observed.

-29 CORNEAL REFLEX ASSESSMENT
+CORNEAL REFLEX ASSESSMENT

 This test compares the position of the corneal light reflection in the two eyes.
-The examiner should encourage the child to fixate on a penlight from a distance of 12 inches (30 centimeters).
-Observe the positions of the two corneal reflexes.
-With normal corneal light reflection, symmetric reflexes are centered or slightly displaced nasally.
-If the eyes are misaligned, the reflexes will not be symmetric.
+The examiner should encourage the child to fixate on a penlight from a distance of 12 inches (30 centimeters) and observe the positions of the two corneal reflexes.
+With normal corneal light reflection, symmetric reflexes are centered on the pupils or slightly displaced nasally in both eyes.
+If the eyes are misaligned, the corneal light reflexes will not be symmetric.
 If esotropia is present, one reflex will be temporally displaced.
-If exotropia is present, one reflex will be nasally displaced.
 If a vertical misalignment is present, one reflex will be displaced upward or downward.

-37 COVER TESTING
+COVER TESTING

-38 The cover test is a more accurate test for eye misalignment than the corneal light reflection test.
-It 39 requires more cooperation on the part of the patient and more skill on the part of the examiner.
-While 40 the patient is fixing on a distant or near target, the examiner swiftly covers the right eve with an 41 occluder as he or she observes the left eve for a refixation movement.
-The procedure is repeated with 42 the cover over the left eye.
+The cover test is a more accurate test for eye misalignment than the corneal light reflection test.
+It requires more cooperation on the part of the patient and more skill on the part of the examiner.
+While the patient is fixing on a distant or near target, the examiner swiftly covers the right eye with an occluder as he or she observes the left eye for a refixation movement.
+The procedure is repeated with the cover over the left eye.
 No eye movement of either eye indicates normal eye alignment.
-A 43 refixation movement of either eye is indicative of strabismus.
-Maintaining adequate fixation 44 throughout the test is key to successful testing; a hand-held or mounted attention-getting device is 45 useful.
+A refixation movement of either eye is indicative of strabismus.
+Maintaining adequate fixation throughout the test is key to successful testing; a hand-held or mounted attention-getting device is useful.

-46 INSTRUMENT-BASED VISION SCREENING
+INSTRUMENT-BASED VISION SCREENING

-Instrument-based vision-screening techniques, such as photoscreening and autorefraction, are useful alternatives to visual acuity screening using eye charts for very young children and children with developmental delays, and they compare well with standard vision-testing techniques and cycloplegic refraction.^{88, 94, 101, 123, 125-127} They are not superior to quantitative visual acuity testing for children who are able to participate in those tests.
-Most instrument-based vision-screening methods detect the presence of risk factors for amblyopia, including strabismus, high or asymmetric refractive errors, media opacities (e.g., cataract), retinal abnormalities (e.g., retinoblastoma), and ptosis.
-A 2005 multicenter study revealed that, within the pediatric office setting, photoscreening was superior to optotype testing for children between the ages of 3 and 6 years, and a 2008 study showed that children who underwent their first photoscreening prior to 2 years of age had superior eventual outcomes.^{67, 97, 123, 124}

-Photoscreening uses off-axis photography and photorefraction to evaluate refractive error by pupillary reflex crescents and alignment via the corneal light reflection (Hirschberg reflex), the binocular red reflex (Brückner) test, and crescentic dimensions.
+Instrument-based vision-screening techniques, such as photoscreening and autorefraction, are useful alternatives to visual acuity screening for very young children and children with developmental delays, and they compare well with standard vision-testing techniques and cycloplegic refraction.^{105, 111, 119, 146-149} They are not superior to quantitative visual acuity testing for children who are able to participate in those tests.
+Most instrument-based vision-screening methods detect the presence of one or more risk factors for amblyopia, including strabismus, high or asymmetric refractive errors, media opacities (e.g., cataract), retinal abnormalities (e.g., retinoblastoma), and ptosis.
+A 2005 multicenter study revealed that, within the pediatric office setting, photoscreening was superior to optotype testing for children 3 or 4 years of age, and a 2008 study showed that children who underwent their first photoscreening prior to 2 years of age had superior eventual outcomes.^{67, 114, 147, 151} Photoscreening uses off-axis photography and photorefraction to evaluate refractive error by pupillary reflex crescents and alignment via the corneal light reflection (Hirschberg reflex), the binocular red reflex (Brückner) test, and crescentic dimensions.
 The images are interpreted by a central reading center or by computer.
 Autorefractive devices utilize optically automated skiascopy methods or wavefront technology to evaluate the refractive error of each eye.
 These data are analyzed on the basis of preset refractive error criteria to determine whether a child passes or fails a screening.
-Newer technology utilizing binocular retinal birefringence scanning detects amblyopia by determining the presence of an associated microstrabismus.^{195, 196}
+Newer technology utilizing binocular retinal polarization scanning detects strabismus as the absence of bifoveal fixation, and it detects amblyopia by detecting associated microstrabismus or fixation instability.^{153-155, 247}